What are the different types of financial advisor certifications?

 CLU stands for Chartered Life Underwriter.

-To officially become a CLU, you must obtain at least three years of relevant industry experience and complete a number of certification courses pertaining to life insurance, income taxation, life insurance, and retirement planning.
+To officially become a CLU, it is necessary to obtain a minimum of three years’ relevant industry experience and complete a number of certification courses covering life insurance, income tax, and estate/retirement planning.

 What is a CLU best for?